thisanco/vagas/data/bi-analysis/README.md

 ## Materials

-The data engineering team provided a **SAMPLE** within an csv with the most useful data for you ([link here](data-test-analytics.csv)).
-This material will be enough for you to get the necessary insights, following the structure:
+The data engineering team provided a **SAMPLE** within a csv with the most useful data for you ([link here](https://github.com/petlove/vagas/blob/master/data/bi-analysis/data-test-analytics.csv)).
+This material will be enough to bring you the expected insights.
+For analysis, consider the data definition below:

 | Column             | Description                                                           |
 |--------------------|-----------------------------------------------------------------------|